our religious Education Curriculum

 *Schema – Schema theory states that all knowledge is organised into units.
 A schema, therefore, is a conceptual system for understanding knowledge.
 A subject schema is a way of organising knowledge in a meaningful way; it is an appreciation of how facts are connected and they ways in which they are connected.
 A schema is distinct from information, which is just isolated facts that have no organisational basis or links.

-We teach teach these five threshold concepts throughout KS1 and KS2.
+We teach teach these three threshold concepts throughout KS1 and KS2.
 These are the big ideas that underpin the subject.
-The five threshold concepts are:
+The three threshold concepts are:

 |